 With the industry focus on volume and construction loans, we are sharing our top tips on how to scale construction loan programs to increase that loan volume, do more with your current headcount, and even attract and retain top talent.

 The loan officers in the story above actually have the capacity to take on many more loans, if only they had different tools at their disposal.
-This situation is common when loan officers are using spreadsheets instead of construction management software.
+This situation is common when loan officers are using spreadsheets instead of construction loan management software.